 A new garage door can instantly update the exterior of your home.
 An insulated door goes a step further by increasing the energy efficiency of your home.
 Keeping your garage warmer during the winter and cooler during the summer will do the same for living spaces next to or above the garage.

 Solar panels are obviously eco-friendly.
 They’re also a popular upgrade that can boost the value of your property.
-If you’re looking to add solar power, act fast because changes are coming by the end of 2019.

 Increasing your home’s eco-friendly factor is a smart move whether you’re selling your home now or looking at resale value down the road.
 You’ll save money and improve your chances of selling if you upgrade your home with the environment in mind.